bkper/bkper-tax-bot/README.md

 ### Book property

-- ```tax_copy_properties```: The properties the Tax Agent should copy from the source to the generated tax transaction, splitted by space.
+- ```tax_copy_properties```: The properties the Tax Bot should copy from the source to the generated tax transaction, splitted by space.